-Virtual Reality offers an extremely engaging and immersive experience that could present real opportunities for learning and development.
+Virtual Reality offers the potential for an extremely engaging and immersive experience that could present real opportunities for learning and development.

-However, there is a real danger that corporate L&D is going to miss the most massive and impactful transformations of learning technologies.
+However, there is a real danger that corporate L&D is going to miss the most massive and impactful transformations of this learning technology.

 Virtual Reality is not a new phenomenon, at Learning Light we bought our first headset in 2006, and since then we have seen VR mature to become a proven technology.